jessfraz/blog/content/post/getting-towards-real-sandbox-containers.md

 #### But what about cgroups?

-As a reminder, cgroups control what a process can use.
 We _can_ set up cgroups for memory, blkio, cpu, and pids with an unpriviledged user as long as the cgroup subsystem has been chowned to the correct user.
 Devices are a different story though.
 Considering the fact you cannot mknod in a user namespace it is not the worst thing in the world.

-Let's not completely rule out the devices cgroup entirely.
-In the future this might be possible.
+Let's not completely rule out the devices cgroup.
+In the future this might be entirely possible.
 In kernels 4.6+, there is a new cgroup namespace.
 For now all this does is mask the cgroups path inside the container so it is not entirely useful for unprivileged containers at all.
 But in the future maybe it _could_ be (if we ask nice enough?).